espoon-voltti/evaka/frontend/README.md

 - Some selectors still use IDs/classes instead of data-qa attributes
 - Should replace for loops by selector's visibilitycheck option
 - Tests aren't run against multiple different browsers
-- Test data isn't cleared from local DB on test failure when running with `--stop-on-first-fail`
-- Testcafe issue: `Fixture.after` isn't called when using the option (unlike `.afterEach`)

 ### Tips & tricks